G-Sync vs FreeSync: Which One Makes Sense for You?

 Console Support and Cross-Platform Compatibility

-If you’re gaming on a console as well as PC, monitor compatibility becomes more important.
-The Xbox Series X|S supports both FreeSync and HDMI Forum VRR, which gives you plenty of options.
-The PS5 only works with HDMI Forum VRR, so not all FreeSync monitors will be fully compatible.
+If you play on console and PC, compatibility matters.
+Xbox Series X|S supports both FreeSync and HDMI Forum VRR, giving you plenty of options.
+PS5 supports HDMI Forum VRR only, so not every FreeSync monitor will fully work the same way.

 Console Support and Cross-Platform Compatibility